-- Mobile gas turbines which can be used for production back-up. - Energy options, contract with different consumers to reduce the consumption.
+- Use of mobile gas turbines (2x150 MW) in strategic reserve. - Energy options, contract with different consumers to reduce the consumption.

-The approved measures can only be activated after decision from NVE.
+The approved measures can only be activated after approval from NVE.
 The measures will only be activated in a situation where physical rationing of electricity supply is considered likely.
 The approved measures has not been applied in Norway.